-On Sunday, March 18th, the Anaheim Ducks and CHOC Children's will be hosting CHOC Night at Honda Center to help raise awareness and funds for the children's hospital, as the Ducks take on the New Jersey Devils.
+On Sunday, March 18th, the Ducks and CHOC Children's hosted CHOC Night at Honda Center to help raise awareness and funds for the children's hospital, as the Ducks took on the New Jersey Devils.

-At the game, CHOC Children's volunteers will once again be selling the fan-favorite, limited edition stuffed CHOCO bears (the CHOC mascot) outfitted in a matching Anaheim Ducks blue warm-up jersey autographed by a Ducks player.
-The CHOCO Bears featuring the Anaheim Ducks blue warm-up jersey will cost $70 each and will be available at the south entrance of the arena.
+At the game, CHOC Children's volunteers sold the fan-favorite, limited edition stuffed CHOCO bears (the CHOC mascot) outfitted in a matching Anaheim Ducks blue warm-up jersey autographed by a Ducks player.
+The CHOCO Bears featuring the Anaheim Ducks blue warm-up jersey.

-New to this season's CHOC Night sale, we will also be selling Anaheim Ducks blue warm-up CHOCO Bear jerseys separately (jersey only, CHOCO bear not included).
-On sale for $30, jerseys will include an arm's length of raffle tickets to win great prizes such as a CHOCO Bear in a team autographed jersey, a team autographed warm-up jersey and much more.
-There are limited quantities of CHOCO Bears and jerseys and will be sold first-come, first-served.
+New to this season's CHOC Night sale, blue warm-up CHOCO Bear jerseys were sold separately (jersey only, CHOCO bear not included).
+The jerseys included an arm's length of raffle tickets to win great prizes such as a CHOCO Bear in a team autographed jersey, a team autographed warm-up jersey and much more.

-All proceeds from the event will benefit CHOC Children's and CHOC Children's at Mission Hospital.
+All proceeds from the event will benefited CHOC Children's and CHOC Children's at Mission Hospital.

 To support the Anaheim Ducks Foundation, the Ducks sold a commemorative series Surprise Puck Set featuring four limited edition Ducks pucks this season.
 The final puck sale - inspired by this season's Heroes Night Series - showed our appreciation for teachers and were available at the Friday, March 16th game against the Detroit Red Wings.